CU-Denver-MathStats-OER/Intro-PDEs-Theory-and-Computations/README.md

   - The importance of manufactured solutions and the role that sympy can play in constructing them

-- Chp1Sec2.ipynb - Approximations and Rates of Convergence (motivated by Project 1.1)
+- Chp1Sec2.ipynb - Approximations and Rates of Convergence

   - How to estimate ROC with regression and watching out for finite precision arithmetic issues